-The upcoming Social Housing Strategy Forum on 24-26 May is a great opportunity to debate this further.
-As part of the event, we’re offering a series of informal, 20-minute meetings to discuss data quality standards, technology adoption and how strategies that drive transformational change can facilitate your strategic business plans.
-To give you a taste of what the data conversation could cover for your business, here’s an overview of why data is so important for the social housing sector and how to harness it.
+The Social Housing Strategy Forum on 24-26 May was a great opportunity to debate this further.
+As part of the event, we offered a series of informal, 20-minute meetings to discuss data quality standards, technology adoption and how strategies that drive transformational change can facilitate your strategic business plans.
+Here’s an overview of why data is so important for the social housing sector and how to harness it.

 The key to intelligent business decisions

 To stay ahead of new regulatory reporting requirements, it’s vital housing associations reassess their data architecture.
 But data standards shouldn’t be framed as just a regulatory tick box exercise.
 Examples of how they’re already helping to improve the social housing sector include the Open Geospatial Consortium (OGC) for spatial data and ISO19650 (or BIM) for detailed building data, to help manage housing stock and field staff routing.
 Another example is the Housing Association Charitable Trust’s work to make UK Housing Data standards methodology more accessible for social landlords.

 In line with the Social Housing White Paper and the Building Safety Act 2022, these initiatives recognise data as the ‘golden thread’ that runs through an entire social housing organisation.
 They also reinforce the importance of data when making intelligent business decisions.